 ComfyUI Portable is a standalone packaged complete ComfyUI Windows version that has integrated an independent Python (python_embeded) required for ComfyUI to run.
 You only need to extract it to use it.
 Currently, the portable version supports running through Nvidia GPU or CPU.
+This guide section will walk you through installing ComfyUI Portable.

 Download ComfyUI Portable